arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 ## Using Your Custom Brick

 Once you create a Custom Brick, using it is identical to using a built-in Brick.
-You must register the Brick in `app.yaml` and import its Python package into `main.py`.
+You import its Python package into your App's `main.py` to instantiate its classes or call its functions.

 ### Registration (`app.yaml`)